juju/charm-championship/README.md

 * -- Appears to be intermittant ...
 YMMV
 * -- I've also experienced where services don't actually start using this method.

+### Juju CLI tools

 The following shell script deploys the same stack via the juju CLI tools and is not affected by the bugs above.
-I'm deploying the juju-gui as part of it,  so at least the gui can give a graphical representation of the results.
+I'm deploying the juju-gui as part of it,  so the gui can give a graphical representation of the results as well as be used to further modify the deployment if pointing and clicking is your thing.

 ```